Joe Lynn Turner: Rainbow

-Joe Lynn Turner shared his tenures in Rainbow and Deep Purple with Ritchie Blackmore, the founding member of both bands.

 Rainbow's follow-up album, Straight Between the Eyes, further developed this AOR direction, solidifying the band's success in the US.
 However, this evolution in sound alienated some long-time fans who preferred the band's earlier material.
 The ballad "Stone Cold" became a major hit on Billboard’s Rock Tracks chart, reaching No. 1, and its accompanying MTV video received extensive play.
 The band’s successful American tour during this time was documented in the live album and video Live Between the Eyes.

-With Bent Out of Shape, Rainbow underwent further changes, including the departure of drummer Bobby Rondinelli, who was replaced by Chuck Burgi.
-The album featured the hit "Street of Dreams", which sustained the band’s AOR success.
+The follow up, Bent Out of Shape featured the hit "Street of Dreams", which sustained the band’s AOR success.
 There was controversy surrounding the music video for the track, with Ritchie Blackmore claiming that MTV banned it due to its alleged hypnosis theme.
 However, critics such as Dr. Thomas Radecki of the National Coalition on Television Violence disputed this, accusing MTV of broadcasting a video with violent and disturbing imagery.

 The band’s final tour before disbanding in 1984 included performances in the UK and Japan.
-A notable highlight was a concert in Japan where Rainbow performed Difficult to Cure with a full orchestra.
+A highlight was a concert in Japan where Rainbow performed Difficult to Cure with a full orchestra.
 This performance was filmed and later released on home video as Japan Tour ’84.

 Debut solo album

-In 1985, Turner released a solo album, Rescue You, produced by Roy Thomas Baker, known for his work with Queen and The Cars.
+In 1985, Turner released a solo album, Rescue You, produced by Roy Thomas Baker, known for his work with Queen and the Cars.
 He co-wrote most of the songs with keyboardist Al Greenwood (of Foreigner).
 The first single, "Endlessly", received extensive airplay on radio and MTV.
 Tours with Night Ranger and Pat Benatar and an acting role in the TV movie Blue Deville followed.

 Yngwie Malmsteen

 In late 1987, guitarist Yngwie Malmsteen restructured his band, replacing vocalist Mark Boals with Turner, and adding session bassist Bob Daisley.
 On April 8, 1988, Malmsteen released his fourth studio album, Odyssey, through Polydor Records, with Turner supplying the lyrics for nine of the twelve songs.
-The album reached No. 40 on the US Billboard 200, where it remained for eighteen weeks, marking Malmsteen’s highest-charting release on the Billboard 200 as of 2021.
+The album reached No. 40 on the US Billboard 200, where it remained for eighteen weeks, marking Malmsteen's highest-charting release on the Billboard 200 as of 2021.
 Odyssey also reached the top 50 in five other countries, driven in part by the success of its lead single, Turner's "Heaven Tonight", with media praise for his vocal performances.
 During the Odyssey tour, Malmsteen performed in the Soviet Union, with shows recorded and released in 1989 as Trial by Fire: Live in Leningrad.
-This lineup dissolved when the Johansson brothers Anders and Jens, left the band, while Turner went on to join Deep Purple.
+This lineup dissolved when the Johansson brothers Anders and Jens left the band, while Turner went on to join Deep Purple.